Phildo/js-gol/README.md

 js-gol
 ======

-Javascript API for conway's game of life. (http://en.wikipedia.org/wiki/Conway's_Game_of_Life)
+Javascript library for Conway's Game of Life. (http://en.wikipedia.org/wiki/Conway's_Game_of_Life)

 Sample page hosted here- http://www.brokenglider.com/misc/js-gol/sample.html (at least, it WAS hosted there as of Jun 22 2013...)